pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 ~~~~~~~~~~~~~~

 You have probably noticed that double braces ``{{ }}`` are used as place-holders
-for the data that is rendered from the javascript.
+for the data that is rendered from the JavaScript.
 With Vue.js, you can also
 call directives, which are HTML attributes, with the prefix ``v-`` [w3schoolsVue]_.
 The ``v-`` prefix indicates that the directive is a special attribute provided
 by the Vue.js library.
-The example below will walk you through a few examples of
+The examples below will walk you through a few examples of
 different Vue.js directives.

 HTML Example